-But the coin trunk almost immediately begins looking continuously for a ground at the station, which we can think of as being done by essentially the circuit of Figure 23.
-If and when such a ground appears (and so CT operates), the coin trunk lets dial tone, which the selector has been emitting for some while, through to the calling line, and arranges it so that any dialing by the calling line is passed to the selector.
+The current in the ring conductor (R) increases and that in the tip conductor (T) decreases (I use different line weights to emphasize this.), and because of that difference CT operates.
+The coin trunk lets dial tone, which the selector has been emitting for some while, through to the calling line, and arranges it so that any dialing by the calling line is passed to the selector.
 Thus the call can be advanced.